Awadheshma12/AltiQ-Project_PowerBI/README.md

 ##### Power BI, Power BI Service, MySql

 ## End Result
-##### To create an 'Automated Dashboard' whicj give provide quick and latest insight with the help of data provided in order to take data driven decesions.
+##### To create an 'Automated Dashboard' which provide quick insight with the help of data provided in order to take data driven decesions.